These titles are equally as strange.Read more…

 Prime Video offers a mix of originals and licensed movies and shows that will keep kids busy for a few days at least.
 Think Totally Spies!, Just Add Magic or Dora the Explorer.
 You can create a Kids profile as well that restricts access to more adult content.

 Netflix has a reputation for premium children’s content that has transferred over to their Australian line-up.
 Maybe the strongest content partnership Netflix has in the children's department is Dreamworks, which allows it to present quality original series like Trolls: The Beat Goes On!, The Boss Baby: Back in Business and The Epic Tales of Captain Underpants.
 Besides, the platform offers a Kids profile too and drops new content for children at an impressive rate.

 Bottom line: Netflix is king when it comes to kids' programming, while Prime Video's collection is more modest.
 That being said, parents keen to solely entertain the little ones might be tempted by Disney Plus.

 Both providers are leveraging technology that's more or less industry standard at this point.
 Automated bit-rate adaptation technology allows a movie or TV show to stream in line with your Internet speed.

 No matter which service speaks to you, you can take advantage of Prime Video's 30-day free trial to go hands-on without spending a cent.
-With Netflix you must now head on over to the Netflix website and sign up as there's no longer a free trial.
-To begin your Amazon Prime Video trial, simply click the link below:
+With Netflix you must now head on over to the Netflix website and sign up, as there's no longer a free trial.
+To begin your Prime Video trial, simply click the link below:

 Latest streaming headlines